Wolverine971/9takes/src/blog/enneagram/enneagram-team-dynamics.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
             "text": "The Enneagram can play a crucial role in improving communication among team members.
-By understanding the communication styles and preferences of different types, team members can better tailor their messages to avoid misunderstandings."
+By understanding different types' communication styles and preferences, team members can better tailor their messages to avoid misunderstandings."
           },
           "name": "How can the Enneagram improve team communication?"
         },